-Pineapple Collective ACV Founded to create community and support the incredible women in food, this apple cider vinegar was created in partnership with Joanne Krueger using Gravenstein, Red Rome Beauty, Golden Delicious and Pink Pearls hand harvested from her orchard, Little Apple Treats.
+Pineapple Collective ACV Founded to create community and support the incredible women in food, this apple cider vinegar was created in partnership with Joanne Krueger using Gravenstein, Red Rome Beauty, Golden Delicious and Pink Pearls hand-harvested from her orchard, Little Apple Treats.
 For whenever there’s a need for a hit of acid or something to elevate dishes.
-Even the non-practicing cook can take it as a tonic.
+Even the non-practising cook can take it as a tonic.
 Sold out on their website but available via Norden Goods.

-Salt by Hendrix Nourish and Revive Hydrate and heal with this beautiful and nutrient dense body oil.
-For long days, give yourself (or ask for) a massage for an instant calm.
+Salt by Hendrix Nourish and Revive Hydrate and heal with this beautiful and nutrient-dense body oil.
+For long days, give yourself (or ask for) a massage for instant calm.

 Herbivore EMERALD CBD + Adaptogens Deep Moisture Glow Oil Magical CBD, botanical oils and ingredients of ancient Ayurvedic healing practices to de-stress, nurture and protect the skin from environmental stressors.
 Amandine gifted my bottle.
 Who doesn’t need this?

 Winden Pre-Consumer Recycled Comb Machine-made using scrap material from the factory that manufactures other Winden combs and barrettes — elevate someone’s hair care ritual.